SharePoint/sp-dev-docs/docs/spfx/web-parts/deploy-web-part-to-cdn.md

   gulp deploy-azure-storage
   ```

-  This will deploy the web part bundle along with other assets like JavaScript, CSS files etc., to CDN.
+  This will deploy the web part bundle along with other assets like JavaScript and CSS files to the CDN.

 ### Configuring web part to load from CDN